varshithpilli/varshithpilli/README.md

 # Hello!
 I'm Varshith, a CompSci student from India👋:
-🌱 I’m currently learning Machine Learning & backend <br>
+🌱 I’m currently learning Machine Learning & Backend <br>
 🔭 I’m currently working on integrating databases with backends to create a small text-based socialising type project. <br>
 ⚡ Fun fact Biting your tongue is the first friendly fire you've experienced.